-This gluten free pie crust is my favorite gluten free dairy free pie crust - made with shortening, easy to work with and perfectly make-ahead and freezer-friendly!
-Use it in your favorite Thanksgiving recipes, or make it now and freeze for when you need it.
+This gluten-free, dairy-free pie crust is my favorite.
+It's made with shortening, easy to work with, and perfectly make-ahead and freezer-friendly!
+Use it in your favorite Thanksgiving recipes, or make it now and freeze it for when you need it.

 I first discovered this recipe for pie crust with Crisco when making pumpkin pecan pie with my friend Sandy.

-This pie crust recipe is based on a recipe from Jill Moats, which has been baked by two generations of Sandy’s family for over 40 years now.
+This pie crust recipe is based on a recipe from Jill Moats.
+Two generations of Sandy’s family have been baking it for over 40 years.
 The recipe was originally adapted from an old version printed on the Crisco shortening package.

 Over the last 10 years, I have baked many pies, galettes, tarts and other pastries.
 I have developed my favorite paleo pie crust, an all-butter gluten free pie crust, and a foolproof olive oil and yogurt gluten free pie crust.